 Medication-assisted treatment for AUD

 If you or someone you love has developed AUD, it’s important to explore the option of medication-assisted treatment (MAT) for alcohol addiction, which has demonstrated high success rates for patients.
-Vivitrol (naltrexone) treats alcohol addiction in several ways, by:
+Vivitrol (naltrexone) is beneficial in alcohol treatment in several ways, by:

 - Blocking cravings for alcohol.